FAQs

 Who is a Producer?

-Any company who believes they may meet the definition of Producer under a State packaging EPR law, should review the regulation carefully to determine whether it they are a covered producer.
-Interchange 360 is not able to provide legal advice or make this determination for you.
+Any company who believes they may meet the definition of producer under a state packaging EPR law, should review the regulation carefully to determine whether it they are a covered producer.
+LPMA powered by Interchange 360 is not able to provide legal advice or make this determination for you.

-Do Producers need to join both Interchange 360 and the state-approved PRO?
+Do Producers need to join both LPMA powered by Interchange 360 and the state-approved PRO?

-It depends on the products each Producer sells and potentially on the rules in each state.
-For products not covered by Interchange 360 that are covered by state programs, Producers either must join the state-approved Producer Responsibility Organization (PRO) or file an independent producer program plan where allowed.
-Certain states may also require Producers that are members of Interchange 360 to register with the PRO.
-If this becomes the case, Interchange 360 will alert members obligated in those states.
+It depends on the products each producer sells and potentially on the rules in each state.
+For products not covered by LPMA powered by Interchange 360 that are covered by state programs, producers either must join the state-approved Producer Responsibility Organization (PRO) or file an independent producer program plan where allowed.
+Certain states may also require producers who are members of LPMA powered by Interchange 360 to register with the PRO.
+If this becomes the case, LPMA will alert members obligated in those states.

-Interchange 360 is the National EPR program for the Petroleum and Automotive Industry.
+LPMA powered by Interchange 360 is the national EPR program for the Petroleum and Automotive Industry.
 If you sell products into a state with an EPR Law, you will be required to comply with that Law by reporting your sales and meeting the state collection and recycling targets.

 - Cost efficiencies from sector-wide collaboration